scikit-hep/boost-histogram/docs/user-guide/quickstart.rst

     hist2d[3:5, 2:4] = np.eye(2)  # set with array

 For non-simple storages, you can add an extra dimension that matches the constructor arguments of that accumulator.
-For example, if you want to fill a Weight histogram with three values, you can dimension:
+For example, if you want to set three bins of a Weight histogram, you can pass the value/variance pairs:

 .. code-block:: python3